TheCyberForceTeam/ClientWebsite/README.md

 View the full document of what we have to do here - https://docs.google.com/document/d/1Z0D9u-bFFbjJ0FQu-HYUcbuyqvMbEu-wcGJ8RNaeVow/edit?usp=sharing

+When you clone this script onto your Ubuntu system, please modify the "coffee.service" script to include

 Goals
 Make an Ubuntu WebServer
 Each member of the group should have to take responsibility for a week for overlooking every task and launching the web server for a week and ensure that every week that the web server image is backed up to a shared group space on BOX or OneDrive.